b0chard/b0chard/README.md

 <br>
 <br>

 17 y.o.
-Filipino web developer creating <strong>"useful"</strong> stuffs and putting it on the internet.</p>
+Filipino web developer creating <strong>"useful" (kinda)</strong> stuffs and putting it on the internet.

+I'm on my path learning mern stack - hopefully create more 'useful' stuffs lol.

+My projects are mostly personal and hobby projects, view them on my repos, there are links there, click it and you'll see how they works.

 > [!WARNING]
 > Most of the time, i don't really know what I'm doing.
 But once a code works - I won't dare touching it anymore.